-- A community-based, comprehensive system of care; - Urgent care needs in each community, including crisis intervention teams (CIT); - Accessibility to inpatient beds and crisis services on a regional basis, potentially through public-private partnerships, to decrease the need for long-distance transports to access needed services for critical care;

-- Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including communitybased early interventions and the Mental Health Initiative; - · Medicaid waivers to eliminate service waiting lists; and - Availability of services for consumers voluntarily seeking treatment services, regardless of their ability to pay.
+- A robust statewide system of alternative transportation options to help individuals in crisis get to evaluation services and treatment with the goal of eliminating the reliance on local law enforcement for extended transportation and custody services. - Accessibility to inpatient beds and crisis services on a regional basis, potentially through public-private partnerships, to decrease the need for long-distance transports for critical care. - Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including community-based early interventions and the Mental Health Initiative. - Medicaid waivers to eliminate service waiting lists. - Availability of services for consumers voluntarily seeking treatment services, regardless of their ability to pay.